 Do a count at least 4 times during the season.
 You can register to participate in the Great Sunflower Project here.
 It’s free to participate.

 While you don’t need to know how to identify different bee species to participate in the Great Sunflower Project, if you’d like to learn more about native pollinators, there are bee ID cards available FREE for download from the site.

-This is a fun way for homeschoolers and budding naturalists to connect with nature and learn about native bees, endangered pollinators, and their own eco-system.
+This is a fun way for homeschoolers and budding naturalists to connect with nature and learn about native bees, endangered pollinators, and their own ecosystem.

-If you live in an area where growing sunflowers is hard, you can still participate in the Great Sunflower Project by making observations of pollinators that visit other plants in your garden, such as bee balm or monarda, anise hyssop, echinacea, or even comfrey.
+If you live in an area where growing sunflowers is hard, you can still participate in the Great Sunflower Project by making observations of pollinators that visit other plants in your gardens, such as bee balm or monarda, anise hyssop, echinacea, or even comfrey.